gcanti/fp-ts/docs/modules/Record.ts.md

 ## pop

-Delete a key and value from a map, returning the value as well as the subsequent map
+Delete a key and value from a `Record`, returning the value as well as the subsequent `Record`.

 **Signature**